hello, i'm samantha chaffin.

 It was only once I started to see my own misconceptions about who God truly is that I encountered Christ the Original Feminist, who casually broke all the rules society had/has put in place, challenging patriarchy and empowering the marginalized.

 That said, I understand that there's a lot of baggage connected to the word "feminist" and the word "Christian."
 I struggle with both of them myself, namely because there are some very real problems with both labels and the camps with which they are associated, because we are a lot of broken humans trying to figure out how to do justice and love mercy.
 I think Sarah Bessey breaks down this tension really well (I recommend her book Jesus Feminist).
-The Junia Project is a great place to read more about egalitarian theology, if you're interested.
+The Junia Project is a great place to start learning more about egalitarian theology, if you're interested.